CalebGideon/Custom-Cheat-Engine/README.md

 <div>

-  <p><b>A custom Cheat Engine supporting multiple value type memory grab and insertion.
+  <p>A custom Cheat Engine supporting multiple value type memory grab and insertion.
 Multithreading used for search, as well as UI/process thread separation.
 Allows process selection via active processes or active windows (NOTE: This project is not liable for misuse in online multiplayer video game environments.
-Please check a game's terms of service before using this this software)</b></p>
+Please check a game's terms of service before using this this software)</p>

+  <p><b>Note!!!</b> This cheat engine currently only runs on Windows devices.</p>
 </div>

 <div>